DID YOU KNOW THAT THE FELLOWSHIP-WIDE SERVICES (F.W.S.) OFFICE

 …gives free information to potential newcomers as well as to professionals who may be interested in further information about S.L.A.A.

 …with the help of volunteers and committees publishes the F.W.S.
-Newsletter quarterly with a distribution list of approximately 1660 members worldwide.
+Newsletter quarterly with a distribution list of more than 1200 members worldwide.
 The F.W.S.
 Newsletter is distributed via email or at cost for hard copies plus postage to anyone that does not have access to email.

 …works with Intergroups, Groups and other S.L.A.A. “offices” to provide information to members and those seeking help.

-…supports Conference Committees in their work such as helping provide prison outreach to correctional institutions, assists with production of the Journal, and creates new recovery products/tools and new literature.
+…supports Conference Committees in their work such as helping provide prison outreach to correctional institutions, assisting with production of the Journal and creating new recovery products/tools and new literature.

-…responds to national and international media and the professional community inquiries via the Board Public Relations Committee and the F.W.S. staff.
+…responds to national and international media and the professional community inquiries via the Board Outreach Committee and the F.W.S. staff.

 …sponsors the Annual Business Conference and Meeting (ABC/M).
-This involves securing a site, handling logistics, securing housing, food and audio/visual equipment, handling all aspects of pre¬ and onsite registration, administering the Travel Equalization Fund, obtaining local volunteer help, running the auction, processing all monies, and attending to anything that may arise when preparing for the Conference.
+This involves securing a site, handling logistics, securing housing, food and audio/visual equipment, handling all aspects of pre- and onsite registration, administering the Travel Equalization Fund, obtaining locl volunteer help, running the auction, processing all monies, and attending to anything that may arise when preparing for the Conference.

 …has to be maintained so that all of the above can happen.
 Employees and volunteer Board members handle all facets of the office operations including: purchasing of supplies, equipment and merchandise, production of merchandise, creating a budget and monitoring it, all accounting and tax functions, and adherence to government guidelines regarding administration of a non-profit organization.